-Mitr, My Friend - Movie Synopsis
+Mitr, My Friend - English Movie

 Mitr, My Friend is an Indian movie, directed by Indian actor Revathi.
 Set partly in India and the US, Mitr, My Friend was Revathi's debut directorial venture.
 The film was also noted for having an all-woman crew.